f5devcentral/f5-big-iq-onboarding/README.md

     ./ansible_helper ansible-playbook /ansible/bigiq_onboard_pretasks_aws.yml -i /ansible/hosts
     ```

     Note: try to ssh the BIG-IQ instances with the login admin, password admin and make sure authentication is successfull.
+If not, re-run the above command.

 8. Execute the BIG-IQ onboarding playbooks.